beautyjoy/beautyjoy.github.io/summer-pd/index.md

 ### How much does it cost?

-For the July 28 - August 1, 2025 CS Principles and Sparks PD workshops, we are partnering with the Infosys Foundation to offer PD free of charge to all public school teachers in the United States.
-There is no cost to attend the July 28 - August 1, 2025 PD workshops if you are a public high school or public middle school teacher in the United States.
+For the July 27 - 31, 2026 CS Principles and Sparks synchronous PD workshops, we are partnering with the Infosys Foundation to offer PD free of charge to all public school teachers in the United States.
+There is no cost to attend these workshops if you are a public high school or public middle school teacher in the United States.

-If you are not a public high school or public middle school teacher and would like to attend one of the July 22-26 workshops, there is a non-refundable registration fee to hold your spot ($75 for CS Principles; $100 for BJC Sparks and includes hardware to keep).
+If you are not a public high school or public middle school teacher and would like to attend one of these workshops, there is a non-refundable registration fee to hold your spot ($75 for CS Principles; $100 for BJC Sparks and includes hardware to keep).
 All course materials and year-long ongoing support are free.

 Public school teachers in the BJC Sparks workshop will receive both a $200 stipend and hardware to keep.
-Public school teachers in the July 28 - August 1 CS Principles workshop will receive a $200 stipend.
+Public school teachers in the CS Principles synchronous workshop will receive a $200 stipend.
 The stipend (and the free hardware given only for BJC Sparks participants) are contingent on full participation and attendance in all 5 days of the workshop.
 Fractional stipends will not be issued for partial PD participation.
 For BJC Sparks participants, if you fail to attend in full daily, you agree to mail the hardware back to the BJC team at your own cost.
-There is limited space in both the July 28 - August 1, 2025 workshops, and seats will be allocated first come, first serve.
+There is limited space in the synchrous workshops, and seats will be allocated first come, first serve.

 For our self-paced, asynchronous BJC CSP PD workshop this summer, there is no cost to participate.
 All course materials and year-long ongoing support are free.
 There is no stipend available for those participating in the self-paced PD.